 Are you still stuck doing old fashioned crunches and sit-ups?
-It’s time to move on, to learn to use and strengthen your abdominal muscles the way they were meant to be used.
-That is, to lengthen your body and support your spine, not to shorten and crunch.
+It’s time to move on, to use your abdominal muscles to lengthen your body and support your spine, not to shorten and crunch.
 I am convinced that once you switch from conventional sit-ups and crunches to the roll-up, roll-down and many related exercises, you will never go back.

 When I go into a gym and see people doing sit-ups with a weight on their ankles, a partner holding their feet down, or their feet held down by a bar, I cringe.
 Think about the bio mechanics in this situation.
 While the inner transverse abs are doing little or nothing (often the person is unaware this important muscle exists) the rectus abdominus is pulling the pelvis and ribs toward each other, shortening the front of the body.
 But, why do the feet want to rise from the floor?

 The feet rise from the floor because the person is using the powerful hip flexors (primarily Psoas & Iliacus) to pull their legs and feet towards their head, when they think they are using their abdominals to lift their upper body and carry their head toward their feet.
 Since the Psoas connects the lumbar vertebrae to the femur, and Iliacus connects the back of the pelvis to the femur, the result is a lot of stress on the lower back (toward lordosis) at the same time as the Rectus Abdominus is shortening the front of the body.
 This combination, when practiced repeatedly, is a recipe for back problems.